Joe Walters: Early life

 Walters, the youngest of four children was born to Joe and Be Walters.
 His father, Joe, served with the U.S. Army in the Vietnam War.
 Walter's father met Be in Vietnam.
 Walters attended Irondequoit High School in his hometown of Irondequoit, New York.

 College career

 Walters was a four-time All-American at the University of Maryland.
 He won the ACC Rookie of the Year Award in 2003, and was named ACC Player of the Year in 2004.

 In the last game of his senior regular season with the Terps, Walters became the University of Maryland's all-time leading point scorer with 227 and all-time leading goal scorer with 153.
 Walters won the 2006 Jack Turnbull Award as the Attackman of the Year.
 He was also a finalist for the Tewaaraton Trophy, given to the National Player of the Year.
 Walters played in the 2006 World Lacrosse Championship for Team USA in July 2006.
 Up to that point, he was the only current college lacrosse player who made Team USA.
-Since then, Duke's Ned Crotty has also played for Team USA.
+Since then, Duke's Ned Crotty and Brennan O’Neill have also played for Team USA.